garrandall/popular-music-data/tracks/nothin--n-o-r-e-.md

 My nigga Peter got a heater of mines
 Niggas still lyin, in they wack ass bars
 Only time they seen jail, when they watchin "Oz"
-I'm in the club pissy drunk like, "Ahhhdadidaaaaa!!!!!!"
+I'm in the club pissy drunk like, "Ahhhdadidaaaaa!"
-And mami took it proper like, "Dadadidaaaaa!!!!!!"
+And mami took it proper like, "Dadadidaaaaa!"
 Adios kill your soul, then we body your ghost
-They call me gordo, I sip the champagne that's importo Playin "Capicu" (Man you ain't nappy too!!!)
+They call me gordo, I sip the champagne that's importo Playin "Capicu" (Man you ain't nappy too!)
 I like when chocha be nappy too
 I treat life like a fast car, lower my speed
 I try and chill, and sell more records than Creed